projectcitybuild/web/README.md

 ### Can I contribute?
 Absolutely.
 Feel free to send pull requests any time.
 I'd be thrilled to have some help since I'm very short on time.

+# Contributing
+1. Create a new database
+2. Copy the **.env.examples** file and rename it to **.env**.
+Fill in at least your database connection details.
+`cp .env.examples .env`
+3. Run the below command in your CLI of choice to set up the tables and data.
+`php artisan migrate --seed`